Decaying superfluid turbulence near an anomalous non-thermal fixed point

-\emph{Conclusions}.--- Starting from a large, randomly sampled vortex ensemble with net zero circulation in a dilute 2d superfluid Bose gas, we show that its dynamics in a closed system develops the spatial scaling characteristics of an inverse Kraichnan-Kolmogorov cascade.
-The temporal loss of defects due to vortex annihilations implies that the single-particle momentum distribution of the Bose gas self-similarly shifts to smaller wave numbers, thereby increasing the number of quasi condensate particles at the lowest momenta, signalling the approach of universal dynamics close to a NTFP.
-The evolution thus bears the characteristics of decaying 2d turbulence, in which the vortex pattern exhibits coarsening, with an algebraic increase of the mean inter-vortex distance as $\ell_\mathrm{v}(t)\sim t^{\beta}$.
-The temporal coarsening exponent approaches $\beta\approx1/5$ during the same period of time when the spatial velocity circulation scales as $\Gamma(r)\sim r^{4/3}$, indicating decaying Kraichnan-type turbulence.
-This exponent is distinctly smaller than what is found in classical 2d turbulence for the dominant three-vortex scattering, $\beta\approx0.35$, cf.~\cite{Carnevale1991a.PhysRevLett.66.2735,Bokhoven2007a.PhysFl19.046601,Sire2010a.PhysRevE.84.056317,Note1}.
-Moreover, the $p$th-order moments of $\Gamma$ show intermittent deviations from scaling as $\sim r^{4p/3}$, which is found to match intermittency in classical non-decaying IECs \cite{Zhu2023a.PhysRevLett.130.214001,Mueller2024.PhysRevLett.132.094002}.
-In contrast, the temporal scaling of the average inter-defect distance was found to be non-intermittent up to $p=11$.
-Our results demonstrate a close connection between NTFPs and turbulence in quantum fluids.
-They strongly motivate further research into the relevance of NTFPs in classical fluid turbulence.
+\emph{Conclusions}.--- Starting from a large, randomly sampled vortex ensemble with zero net circulation in a dilute 2d superfluid Bose gas, we have shown that the ensuing closed-system dynamics -- conserving both energy and particle number -- develops the spatial scaling characteristics of an inverse Kraichnan-Kolmogorov cascade.
+Vortex annihilations lead to a progressive loss of defects and induce a self-similar transport of the single-particle momentum distribution toward lower wave numbers, thereby increasing the occupation of the lowest momenta and signalling the approach of universal dynamics close to an NTFP.
+The evolution bears the characteristics of decaying 2d turbulence, in which the vortex pattern coarsens in time, with the mean inter-vortex distance growing algebraically as $\ell_\mathrm{v}(t)\sim t^{\,\beta}$.
+During the same temporal window, the coarsening exponent approaches $\beta\approx1/5$, while the spatial scaling of the velocity circulation follows $\Gamma(r)\sim r^{4/3}$, consistent with decaying Kraichnan-type turbulence.
+The observed coarsening exponent is significantly smaller than the value $\beta\approx0.35$ characteristic of classical 2d turbulence with dominant three-vortex scattering \cite{Carnevale1991a.PhysRevLett.66.2735,Bokhoven2007a.PhysFl19.046601,Sire2010a.PhysRevE.84.056317,Note1}.
+Moreover, the $p$th-order moments of $\Gamma$ exhibit intermittent deviations from the scaling $\sim r^{4p/3}$, consistent with intermittency reported in classical, non-decaying IECs \cite{Zhu2023a.PhysRevLett.130.214001,Mueller2024.PhysRevLett.132.094002}.
+In contrast, the temporal scaling of the average inter-defect distance was found to remain non-intermittent up to $p=11$.
+In summary, our results demonstrate that decaying superfluid turbulence in a closed system can undergo universal coarsening dynamics while exhibiting key characteristics of classical turbulence.
+They establish a connection between NTFPs and turbulence in quantum fluids, with dynamics governed by non-stationary, self-similar scaling in space and time.
+This raises the question how analogous dynamical scaling attractors in classical fluids, beyond the quasi-stationary evolution of decaying turbulence, can be understood in terms of NTFPs, which would be of far-reaching interest.
+In this context, clarifying the microscopic origin of the exponent $\beta\approx1/5$ of the quantum fluid and its difference to the respective exponents reported for classical turbulence is of central interest.
+It has been associated with $3$-vortex processes in a kinetic description of their scattering \cite{Karl2017b}, and there exists an ansatz to connect it to scaling in an effective sine-Gordon-type theory \cite{Heinen2023a}.